longhorn/longhorn/enhancements/20240314-recurring-and-manual-full-backup-support.md

 ```
 6. Wait for the recurring job to be finished.
 7. Restore the backup, this time should work

-#### Concurrent Backup

-1. Create a Volume 4MB and fill in the content.
-2. Create 3 recurring job for every 1 min, two for normal incremental backup and the other one for full backup
-3. These 3 recurring job should be triggered at once.
-4. Wait for 3 backup to be finished.
-5. Restore the last backup of the BackupVolume.
-6. The content should be the same as original Volume.

 #### DR Volume with Full Backup
 1. Setup a backupstore.